jadicodes/enjerneering-ui-builder/Documentation/Deployment.md

 This document is meant to serve as a guide on how to deploy, start, stop, and troubleshoot a running system for the enJerneering UI Builder, which includes Vercel, Prisma ORM, Supabase, React, Node.js, Clerk Auth, and PostgreSQL.

+This project is currently split over two repositories, the [source code](https://github.com/enJerneering/enJerneering-ui-builder) and the [Web Info Viewer](https://github.com/PiersonSilver/WebInfoViewerCapstone).
+Both of these are needed to maintain a full user experience.
+For the specifics on using these together, read the information in the [User Manual](https://github.com/jadicodes/enjerneering-ui-builder/blob/master/Documentation/User.md).

 ---

 ## **1. Overview of the Deployment Environment**